jimrain/OfflineDRM-Android/Readme.md

 There is logging in pretty much every aspect of this app.
 To get a good sense of what is going on look at the Android Monitor and filter on the tag OfflineDRM.

+## Customizing the app to use your Videocloud account.
+The specific Videocloud information is defined in res/values/string.xml.
+Change the values of account, policy and DRMVideoID to point to your data.